The Really Old-School Company Limited

 - 4-layer PCB so there's plenty of space around components, no fiddly bits

 - High-quality solder mask and tented vias reduce the risk of hard-to-spot bridges

-- Fully-socketed option at checkout to eliminate the risk of heat-damage to the ICs
+- Fully-socketed (excluding CPU) eliminate the risk of heat-damage to the ICs

 Where supplied, all new components are the very highest-quality we can get our hands on.
 Some components are (by virtue of their not being produced any more!) pre-owned, surplus or new-old-stock, but we carefully recondition and test every component before it leaves our workshop to ensure that you won't be disappointed by non-functional parts.